AjdinMasic-code/Llama2Communicator/README.md

 # Llama2Communicator

 A web app that communicates with Llama2 via Ollama.
-At this time it is a super basic implementation that P.O.C.
+At this time it is a super basic implementation that is a P.O.C at this time.

 To set up this project, you have a few options, but here are the two options I have tested to get Ollama running: